Drzyjiang/Soil-Layering-by-CPT-Data-and-Autoencoder/README.md

 established by a professional geotechnical engineer leveraging domain expertise and empirical experience on the CPT profiles.

-Three key interpretated variables - Soil Behavior Type Index (*I<sub>c</sub>*), Normalized Soil Behavior Type (SBT<sub>n</sub>), and Undrained Shear Strength (s<sub>u</sub>) – were generated by CpeT-IT and are presented in a fence plot format with soil interfaces overlayed (Figure 15).
+Three key interpretated variables - Soil Behavior Type Index (*I~c~*), Normalized Soil Behavior Type (SBT~n~), and Undrained Shear Strength (s~u~) -- were generated by CpeT-IT and are presented in a fence plot format with soil interfaces overlayed (Figure 15).

 Comparative Results

 The CPeT-IT interpretation of CPT Profile 452 indicates that the top approximately 40 ft is composed primarily of clay with interbedded silty clay.
-The SBT<sub>n</sub> further delineates a zone of sensitive clay ranging from 24 to 35 ft.
-Between 40 and 90 ft, the primary lithology is silty clay and clay, but characterized by a significantly higher s<sub>u</sub>.
+The SBT~n~ further delineates a zone of sensitive clay ranging from 24 to 35 ft.
+Between 40 and 90 ft, the primary lithology is silty clay and clay, but characterized by a significantly higher s~u~.
 Notably, a thin silty sand layer is observed between 54 ft and 57 ft depth.
 Similar soil layering patterns and property contrasts are recognized in CPT profiles 453 and 454.

 A comparative assessment between the soil layering obtained via the proposed unsupervised machine learning methodology (Section 4.3) and the